-Priority actions to deliver the EMP began in late 2017 and will be implemented over ten years following an adaptive management approach.
+The EMP began in late 2017 and will be implemented over ten years, We're using an adaptive management approach.

-- DELWP's Water for Victoria Water Plan, in particular the Integrated Water Management Framework, and
+- DEECA's Water for Victoria Water Plan, in particular the Integrated Water Management Framework, and

 - EPA's Bay catchment & beach reporting.

-A Delivery Plan with annual reporting, and two future 5-yearly evaluation reports, will ensure that the EMP’s activities remain focused and aligned to the priority actions identified.
+The EMP includes a Delivery Plan with annual reporting, and two future 5-yearly evaluation reports.
+These will ensure that the EMP’s activities remain focused and aligned to the priority actions.
 Governance arrangements have been set up to ensure those interested across government, industry and the community can continue being involved in the implementation of the EMP.

 The Delivery Plan outlines how the EMP will be implemented including details on specific activities, program leads & partners, delivery timelines and expected outputs.
 The first annual report to provide a progress update of the Delivery Plan was finalised January 2020.

-DELWP have committed to develop a Marine Knowledge Framework as one of the actions within the Delivery Plan to support and guide evaluation of the EMP.
-The development of the Marine Knowledge Framework is also in response to a critical recommendation within the Commissioner for Environmental Sustainability Victoria’s State of the Bays 2016 report and more recently their updated 2017 report released in early-2018.
+DEECA have also committed to develop a Marine Knowledge Framework as one of the actions within the Delivery Plan, to support and guide evaluation of the EMP.
+The development of the Marine Knowledge Framework is also in response to a critical recommendation within the Commissioner for Environmental Sustainability Victoria’s State of the Bays 2016 report and more recently their 2018 report.
 The Marine Knowledge Framework will encompass all marine environments across the state, not just Port Phillip Bay.
 Progress on this activity will be provided in the annual reporting of the EMP.

-Yearly updates on the progress of, and activities listed in, the Delivery Plan are prepared by the cross-agency Working Group and the Project Officer Group who manage or deliver activities.
+Yearly updates on the progress of Delivery Plan activities are prepared by the cross-agency Working Group and the Project Officer Group who manage or deliver activities.
 These updates are endorsed by the Project Control Group and are fed into the annual report.

-The 2019-2020 Annual Report and 2020 Delivery Plan Update is the second annual report and Delivery Plan update, evaluating year two of the EMP.
+The 2019-2020 Annual Report and 2020 Delivery Plan Update evaluate year two of the EMP.
 For the first time, the Annual Report and Delivery Plan Update is accompanied by an interactive StoryMap.
 The case studies included in the StoryMap feature guided video tours of LitterWatch and the EMP theme on CoastKit.

 Port Phillip Bay Fund

-The Port Phillip Bay Fund is a grants program that supports projects by community groups and organisations who work to protect and preserve the environmental health of Port Phillip Bay and its catchment.
+The Port Phillip Bay Fund is a grant program.
+It supports community groups and organisations who protect Port Phillip Bay's environment.